dgaydukov/cert-aws/files/sa.md

 * dynamically-routed VPN connection
 Aws supports Phase 1 and Phase 2 of Diffie-Hellman groups.
 Accelerated Site-to-Site VPN - achieve faster package delivery by using not public internet but aws global network (so packet goes to closest aws region datacenter and from there goes to desired aws region inside fast aws global network).

+###### Directory Service
+DS (Directory Service) - hierarchical structure to store/search/manipulate objects, so users can locate resources no matter where they are stored.
+In software engineering, a directory is a map between names and values.
+It allows the lookup of named values, similar to a dictionary.
+DS - is a standard, AD - implementation of DS by microsoft.
+AD (Active Directory) - microsoft DS that additionally provides SSO/LDAP so user can have roles/authentication to access resources, it stores users/computers/printers in company's network and provides access/roles to users.
+AD provides centralize authorization and authentication to network resources, it also stores network resources and users information like computer, printers, users, users groups, organizational units, passwords information.
+LDAP (Lightweight Directory Access Protocol) is an application protocol for querying and modifying items in directory service providers like AD.
+Objects in AD grouped into domains.
+Tree - collection of one or more domains.
+Forest - collection of trees that share common global catalog.
+Domain Controller - windows server that runs AD.

+AWS DS - managed service replicated across multiple AZ.
+There are 3 types of aws ds
+* AWS Managed Microsoft AD - microsoft AD completely deployed in cloud and managed there
+    * deployed in 2 AZ
+    * connected to VPC
+    * backups automatically taken once per day
+    * EBS by default encrypted
+    * failed domain controllers automatically replaced in the same AZ using the same IP address
+* simple AD - Linux-Samba AD deployed & managed in the cloud
+* AD Connector - connector to redirect all request to your on-premises AD

 ### Networking
 ###### NIC